The Fear: Resurrection (1999)

 A good shot on the Grandfather in the barn attic with rats covering over him which looks spooky.

 Bottom line is that this is another fun flick as it delivers nice chemistry to take place close to Halloween but it's not as dark and creepy.
 It does show some familiar cast members from known cult horror flicks with some great settings in the woods like in the first film as this time it was filmed in my local area of Vancouver, BC.
-Some of the lines with Morty seemed a little corny though as at times it doesn't seem to fit and the plot loses Morty's intimidation.
+Some of the lines with Morty seemed a little corny though as at times it doesn't seem to fit and the plot and loses Morty's intimidation.

 The acting is quite good as Gordon Currie (Mike Hawthorne) offers a nice deliverance with his character as a disturbed one about his past as he offers plenty of energy and aggression to his part in the film.
 A nice aggressive reaction by him whacking a tombstone with a stick.
-A great violent reaction on him and the wooden dummy Morty off his chair to the ground.
+Great violent reactions on him and the wooden dummy Morty off his chair to the ground.
 He knew on how to spin around and act dizzy by passing out after a certain incident.
 Does well by holding a chair towards his fellow actress when approaching him wondering if she's Morty or not.

 Stacy Grant

 (Peg) was wonderful as his nice and caring girlfriend in the film as she delivers good lines and a perfect character to her part to top it all off.
+Seemed to really draw in a serious personality as well as being powerful whenever she needed to be this way.

 Larry Pennell (Grandfather) was another good one playing a bitter old man in the film bringing his part across wonderfully.
 Showed perfect timing acting nasty towards someone else and giving him idle threats not to tell any tales about Morty to his grandson.